 Welcome to Ireland and Northern Ireland

-Traditional Irish music has had a profound influence on modern music, including country and roots music in the United States, which in turn influenced modern rock music.
+Traditional Irish music has had a profound influence on modern music.
+Ireland has influenced both country and roots music in the United States, which in turn influenced modern rock music.
 Performers such as Enya, U2, James Galway, Van Morrison, and the cast of Riverdance all hail from Ireland.
-Ireland has not only produced incredibly talented musicians, but is also a hub for artists from all over the world.
-The world premiere of George Frideric Händel’s Messiah took place in Dublin on April 13, 1742, and each year musicians, actors, dancers and visual artists flock to Ireland for the many festivals held here each summer.
+Ireland has not only produced incredibly talented musicians but is also a hub for artists from all over the world.
+The world premiere of George Frideric Händel’s Messiah took place in Dublin on April 13, 1742.
+Notably, each year musicians, actors, dancers, and visual artists flock to Ireland for the many festivals held here each summer.

-Enjoy a concert tour of Ireland and Northern Ireland, and let yourself be immersed in all that they have to offer as you share your music with local people.
+Enjoy a concert tour of Ireland and Northern Ireland.
+Bring your ensemble to experience all that these country have to offer as you share your music with local people.

 Depart North America for Dublin, Ireland.

 Welcome to Ireland!
 Enjoy an introduction to the capital city on a guided tour of Dublin including Dublin Castle, O’Connell Street, Phoenix Park, the house of author Bram Stoker and Merrion Square.